AkilTDixon/RegEx-To-NFA/README.md

 Next is separating the functions to create NFAs, convert to DFA, and minimize DFAs into buttons, and display them depending on context of the automata.

+Uses Graphviz for image output
+Uses wxWidgets for the GUI